nalzok/ecnu-cem-faq/README.md

 ## Goal

-We aims to build a F\[requently\]A\[sked\]Q\[uestion\] knowledge base, where most questions a freshman may have have presumably been answered.
+It aims to build a F\[requently\]A\[sked\]Q\[uestion\] knowledge base, where most questions a freshman may have have presumably been answered.
 In addition, when a new question is asked, everyone can see the question and corresponding answer, so similiar questions won't be asked again.

 ## Features